$15K or even less is not a lot in the wedding world.

 Some things just need to show up for one beautiful day — and then bless someone else’s wedding after yours.

-11. Reimagine What a “Beautiful” Wedding Means
+11. Finally - Reimagine what a "beautiful" Wedding is

 Beauty in a wedding is: